-Allow the paper mache to dry.
+Allow the Material to Dry

 Then draw a hole in the paper-mache balloon cover with a marker large enough for your child to fit his head through.
-Cut the hole out with scissors, making sure to trim away any excess so the edges are neat and clean.
+Cut the hole out with scissors or a craft knife, making sure to trim away any excess, so the edges are neat and clean.
 The helmet will rest on your child's head, ending just below the chin.

-Tape these cup bottoms to the sides of the helmet over the ears, with the open sides pressed against the helmet.
+Duct tape or masking tape these cup bottoms to the sides of the helmet over the ears, with the open sides pressed against the helmet.

-Cover the cup ends in two layers of paper mache to secure them in place.
+Cover the cup ends in two layers of paper-mache to secure them in place.
 Let the paper-mache dry.

 Hot-glue a dark piece of plastic transparency to the inside of the helmet to form a visor.
 Your child will be able to see out, but others will not be able to see in.

-- Plastic transparency sheets are available in teacher supply stores.
+Plastic transparency sheets are available in teacher supply stores.
 They can also sometimes be found in office supply stores.

-- Glue an American flag to the front or side of the helmet along with the name of a space mission.
+Glue an American flag to the front or side of the helmet along with the name of a space mission.
 You can find or create these online and print them from your computer.